ibm-granite-community/granite-code-cookbook/README.md

 good recipe:

 1. It clearly states the required ingredients and tools up front
-2. It it straightforward to reproduce efficiently
+2. It is straightforward to reproduce efficiently
 3. It results in something delicious to eat

-The "ingredients" and "tools" of the first point, mean the data and software at hand.
+The "ingredients" and "tools" of the first point mean the data and software at hand.

 The second point is straightford to map into the technical space:
 The reader should be able to run the cells of the notebook sequentially and the same result as what was published in the original notebook.
-Our objective is to make these recipes reproduceable in 15 minutes or less.
+Our objective is to make these recipes reproducible in 15 minutes or less.
 This may inform the decisions about recipe granularity.

 The third point is more subtle, and is what sets this kind of writing apart.